ranandverint/StockExchangeOutlierDetection/readme.md

 ```

 ### Output:
-For each processed CSV file, an output file will be generated in the same directory, named as `<stock-id>_outliers.csv`.
+For each processed CSV file, an output file will be generated in the `output_data\` directory, named as `<stock-id>_outliers.csv`.
 The output file will contain the following columns:

 | Stock-ID | Timestamp    | Price    | Mean   | Deviation | Percent_Deviation | Threshold_Exceeded |
 |----------|--------------|----------|--------|-----------|-------------------|--------------------|